Richmoreno/osticket-prereq/README.md

 </p>
 <p>

- -Congratulations!
+ Congratulations!
 You have succesfully installed and configured the osTicketing System!
 Hope you enjoyed this repository.